hafidh561/Regression-Bigmart-Sales-DeepLearning/README.md

 # Regression Bigmart Sales DeepLearning

 Hello everyone, iam make machine learning to predict **Item Outlet Sales** for **Bigmart Sales DeepLearning**.
 Iam use `Python` and some library to make this machine learning.
-You can try this model in this website [Bigmart Sales](https://hafidh561.github.io/Regression-Bigmart-Sales-DeepLearning/).
-Iam deploy this model use `FLASK Restful-API` in `Heroku`.
-_Note: The response API took too long, be patient please_

 ---